btckit-org/btckit-docs/docs/01-spec/README.md

 Examples

-- for Lightning the an example method is `ln_getInvoice`
+- for Lightning an example method could be `ln_getInvoice`
-- for Stacks the an example method is `stx_getAddress`
+- for Stacks an example method could be `stx_getAddress`